VisualText/py-package-nlpengine/README.md

 #### input_text(analyzer_name: str, file_name: str)
-When developing or editing NLP++ analyzers and calling them from Python, it is convenient to test your python code on text you have used to develop your analyzer.
+When developing or editing NLP++ analyzers and calling them from Python, it is convenient to test your python code on text you have used to develop your analyzer in in the NLP++ VisualText extension for VSCode.
 This function retrieves the text from a file in the analyzer's input directory for easy access while developing your python code in conjunction with and NLP++ analyzer.